MELON PROTOCOL BUG BOUNTY PROGRAM 2018

-- The Melon bug bounty program considers a number of variables in determining rewards, and is based on the exceptionally successful Ethereum bug bounty program.
+- The Melon Protocol Bug Bounty Program considers a number of variables in determining rewards, and is based on the exceptionally successful Ethereum bug bounty program.
 Determinations of eligibility, score and all terms related to an award are at the sole and final discretion of the Melonport AG bug bounty team.

-- Melonport AG holds no liability towards any user funds, tokens, virtual currencies, assets or User time lost which results in a loss with respect to this challenge.
+- Melonport AG holds no liability towards any user funds, tokens, virtual currencies, assets,time or other value lost which results in a loss with respect to this challenge.

 Qualification for Rewards

 The value of rewards paid out will vary depending on severity and other factors.
 The severity is calculated according to the OWASP ( https://www.owasp.org/index.php/OWASP_Risk_Rating_Methodology) risk rating model based on Impact and Likelihood: